Call for applications: Interdisciplinary Academy (IDA) 2025-2026

 • As one of the purposes of IDA is to create new collaborations within SLU, only one researcher per department is allowed in a thematic group.
 However, two researchers belonging to the same department may be allowed in the same group if the reason is well justified in the application.

-• Anyone who has participated in an IDA thematic group may not be included in an application to IDA the following IDA period.
+• Anyone who has participated in an IDA thematic group may not be included in an application to IDA the following IDA

 What is the grant used for?

 Researchers who are granted funding receive compensation equivalent to 20 percent of full-time (one working day/week) from the project.
-Salaries associated with researchers in IDA will be accounted directly on the NJ faculty’s coding string (cost center 8940040 project 58940285).
+Salaries associated with researchers in IDA will be accounted directly on the NJ faculty’s coding string (cost center 8940040 project 58940288).
 Fully government-funded professors are welcome to be part of the project group but do not receive any compensation.
-Travel and subsistence are paid for by the program for those researchers who must travel from another SLU location to participate in the working group's physical meetings (max 4500 SEK/person and occasion, against a receipt).
-An additional grant of a maximum of SEK 50,000/group can be applied for to support an activity that is considered valuable for the development of the group's work, or dissemination of the results, e.g. organising a seminar for other researchers and/or external actors, recording a film, making a study visit, printing some information material, etc. This additional grant must be justified based on the project's objectives and a budget where the costs are specified must be submitted together with the rest of the application..
+Travel and subsistence are paid for by the program for those researchers who must travel from another SLU location to participate in the working group's physical meetings (max 5000 SEK/person and occasion, against a receipt).
+An additional grant of a maximum of SEK 50,000/group can be applied for to support an activity that is considered valuable for the development of the group's work, or dissemination of the results, e.g. organising a seminar for other researchers and/or external actors, inviting guest speakers, recording a film, making a study visit, printing some information material, etc. This additional grant must be justified based on the project's objectives and a budget where the costs are specified must be submitted together with the rest of the application.

 Assessment and decision